plotdevice/plotdevice/README.md

 - revamped `var()` command for creating GUIs to modify values via sliders, buttons, toggles, etc.
 - updated text editor with multiple tabs, new themes, and additional key-binding modes emulating Sublime Text and VS Code
 - the module's command line interface is now accessible through `python3 -m plotdevice`
+- the command line tool has a new `--install` option to download [PyPI](https://pypi.org) packages for use within the app
 - document autosaving is now user-configurable

 ###### Bugfixes